HIST 2311 PCM LEARNING OBJECTIVES

 The multiple choice map test will be taken in the Testing Center on an answer sheet provided by the Testing Center.
 The map test will be the first test taken in this course and must be completed by the deadline date listed in the syllabus.
 PLEASE NOTE THAT GRADES ON THIS FIRST MAP TEST DO NOT ACCURATELY PREDICT FUTURE SUCCESS IN THE COURSE.
 GRADES ON THE MAP TEST TEND TO BE MUCH HIGHER THAN THOSE ON UNIT TESTS.

 Students should consult maps in any atlas of Europe or by using Google or another search engine.
 You will be given a map on which areas, cities, etc. will be identified by a letter or number.
-In the practice test, it is the number IV.
+In the practice question below, it is the number IV.
+See Blackboard for a practice map.

 The test will specify thirty (30) of the following and ask students to locate them on a map: